Legacy and Estate Planning

 Once your estate reaches $3 Million to $4 Million in total value you need to consider estate taxes you may owe.
 With a good estate plan you may avoid paying taxes depending on the type of assets you own and the people or organizations you choose to pass assets to.
 But this won’t happen simply by chance.
 You need a detailed plan to achieve this.

 Individuals and parents may choose organizations they are a part of to give assets to, in addition to their family.
-Your estate plan is not limited to only your family but you can also make these organizations a part as well.
+Your estate plan is not limited to only your family.
+You can also make these meaningful organizations a part of your plan as well.

 Estate Planners: What do they do?